projectcontour/contour/site/_resources/upgrading.md

 ### Verify leader election

 Contour 1.0.0 enables leader election by default.
-No additional configuration is required if you are using the [example deployment](../examples/contour/README.md).
+No specific configuration is required if you are using the [example deployment]({{ site.github.repository_url }}/blob/v1.0.0-beta.1/examples/contour/README.md).

 Leader election requires that Contour have write access to a ConfigMap called `leader-elect` in the project-contour namespace.